loopsocial/firework-purchase-tracking/README.md

 });
 </script>
 ```
+> [!IMPORTANT]

-This implementation requires the following data points to be pushed to the `dataLayer` in order to send properly the purchase information to Firework:
+> This implementation requires the following data points to be pushed to the `dataLayer` in order to send properly the purchase information to Firework:

   - `order_id`: string<br/>
   ID of an order/transaction e.g. '12345'